bkuri/vfab/docs/api/complete-api-reference.md

 ## API Stability Guarantee

-For ploTTY v1.0.0, the following APIs are guaranteed to remain stable:
+For vfab v1.0.0, the following APIs are guaranteed to remain stable:

 ### ✅ Guaranteed Stable
 - All configuration classes and their public attributes